 But there was one property that received exactly one showing; followed by exactly one question (do you have any offers?); followed by exactly one offer.

 And, the offer was a good one.
 5% over list price.
 Pre-approved buyer.
 No inspections.
 Not the Holy Grail of offers, but not bad for a Thursday, and the seller snatched it up in a flash.

 We buttoned up the paperwork and were on our way by closing time.
 All’s well that ends well…until the next morning.

 Yep–you guessed it.
 The buyers woke up with the mother of all hangovers and wanted out; like right now.
 The digital ink was barely dry and I had a dozen texts and emails from the frantic agent telling me the bad news.

-As crazy as things have been since the pandemic, we should be used to this by now.
-I warn sellers every day not to get too pumped up.
-I give them the same old adages:
+As crazy as things were during the pandemic, we should be used to this.
+We warn sellers every day not to get too pumped up.
+We give them the same old adages: